Hearmic/Uni-notes/README.md

 # 🎓 Uni-notes

-This repository contains my university notes organized as an [Obsidian](https://obsidian.md) vault.
+This repository contains university notes organized as an [Obsidian](https://obsidian.md) vault.
 They are structured, math-friendly, and ready to use both on **desktop** and **mobile**.

 ---